shared control of the House of Delegates occurred only in 1997-99, when there were 50 delegates caucusing with each of the two political parties

 There were three special elections on January 13, 1998, two to replace vacant seats which were clearly in Republican districts and one to replace Delegate Brickley.
 Republicans won all three, but the General Assembly session had started three days before those elections were certified by the State Board of Elections.
 The Virginia Supreme Court rejected a Republican effort to accelerate the post-election process and get the three new Republican delegates certified immediately by the State Board of Elections.

 With only 97 certified members in the House of Delegates at the start of the session, there were 50 Democrats, 46 Republicans, and one Independent.
-The Democratic majority re-elected Thomas W. Moss Jr. as Speaker, despite an uproar with Republicans "screaming, shouting, banging on the desks, cursing on the floor."3
+The Clerk of the House presided for five hours, until a Speaker was elected.
+Through the debate, he refused to recognize the three new Republican delegates who we sitting in the chamber.
+The Democratic majority finally managed to re-elect Thomas W. Moss Jr. as Speaker, despite the uproar with Republicans "screaming, shouting, banging on the desks, cursing on the floor."3

-After the three new delegates were elected, the Republicans convinced the Independent to caucus formally with them.
+When the three new delegates were sworn in, the Republicans also convinced the Independent to caucus formally with them.
 Delegate Lacey Putney had been elected first as a Democrat in 1961.
-He shifted his status to Independent in the late 1960's, as the conservative-liberal philosophies of Virginia's state political parties realigned to match the national parties.
+He shifted his status to Independent in the 1967, as the conservative-liberal philosophies of Virginia's state political parties realigned to match the national parties.

-When he chose to caucus with the Republicans in 1998 after three new Repubicans were seated, he created a 50-50 tie in the House of Delegates.
+When he chose to caucus with the Republicans in 1998, he created a 50-50 tie in the House of Delegates.
 For the first time in over a century, the Democratic Party did not control the House of Delegates in Virginia.
-With only 50 votes, however, the Republicans did not control the chamber either.4
+With only 50 votes, however, the Republicans did not control the chamber either.
+They lacked the votes required to replace Speaker Thomas W. Moss Jr.4

 Source: Library of Virginia, "Objection, Mr. Chairman!" - The Opening Session Of The 1998 House Of Delegates